-Planning on purchasing a used car in the near future?
+Are you planning on purchasing a used car in the near future?
 Well, congratulations on your big spend!
 Buying a new car is one of the most important purchase decisions a person will make in their lifetime.
 And if you pick the right car, it could be one of the best decisions of your life.
-However, there is one thing that often confuses potential used car buyers and drivers alike: The Extended Car Warranty.
+However, there is one thing that often confuses potential used car owners and drivers alike: the extended car warranty (also known as a vehicle service contract).
 In fact, many drivers are completely unaware that you can even purchase an extended warranty for a used car, but we’re here to tell you for certain that your used car can benefit to nearly the same exact coverage as if you were buying the vehicle new.

-However, the question is, is it really that simple to get an extended warranty on a used car?
+However, the question is, is it really that simple to get a used car warranty?
 It depends, actually.
 There are a lot of factors that will come into play and determine if your vehicle qualifies for coverage.
-For instance, these types of factors could include: the quality of the vehicle, the age, and mileage of the car currently, your driving record and habits, resale values, licensed repair facilities, and more.
+For instance, these types of factors could include: the quality of the vehicle, the age and mileage of the car currently, your driving record and habits, resale values, licensed repair facilities, and more.
 The more you understand how these will affect your coverage options, the more you protect yourself.

-Now, allow me to answer some exhausting questions and shed a little light on those issues that often invite trouble for you so that you can avoid these errors in your calculations and make the best decision.
+Now, allow us to answer some exhausting questions and shed a little light on those issues that often invite trouble for you so that you can avoid these errors in your calculations and make the best decision.
 If you completely understand what it is you’re actually paying for and what it will cover, you’ll be on the right track to saving money and protecting yourself.
-Let’s get started!

 How Much Can You Save with an Extended Warranty for Used Cars?

 This question is a tad baffling, as it has various dimensions.
-In some cases, you could jeopardize losing a lot of your own money and in others, you could save thousands of dollars.
-Some professionals believe that the extended auto warranties, generally referred to as ‘Vehicle Protection Plans’ or ‘Service Contracts’, don’t always pay off, while another segment of professionals supports the idea that you could save lots of money and come out ahead in the end.
+In some cases, you could jeopardize losing a lot of your own money, and in others, you could save thousands of dollars.
+Some professionals believe that extended auto warranties, generally referred to as “vehicle protection plans” or “service contracts,” don’t always pay off, while another segment of professionals supports the idea that you could save lots of money and come out ahead in the end.
 While it’s pretty obvious which side of the spectrum we stand on, we can happily say that our average customer uses their policy at least 3 times during their a 5-year coverage period.
 And with the price of a new engine averaging $3,600, a new transmission running you $2,400, and a new cooling system coming in at a cool $1,200, a policy from Endurance will pay off in no time.

-What an Extended Warranty for Used Cars Include:
+What an Extended Warranty for Used Cars Includes

 The biggest factor in finding the perfect extended warranty for your used car is probably what is included in your coverage, or rather what isn’t included.
 There are many different types of coverage plans and they each cover a variety of parts and components.
 But until you examine what your needs are and how much you are willing to spend, it is best to have a basic idea of what level of coverage you will be in the market for.

-Generally speaking, there are 4 different types of coverage:
+Generally speaking, there are four different types of coverage:

-- Powertrain– A basic coverage that protects your vehicle’s most important and expensive components such as the engine, drive axle, and transmission.
+- Powertrain Warranty: A basic coverage that protects your vehicle’s most important and expensive components, such as the engine, drive axle, and transmission.

-- Exclusionary– Widely considered a “bumper to bumper” protection plan by many, exclusionary coverage is so extensive that instead of listing what is covered it lists a small list of “exclusions” that are not covered by the policy, it protects THAT many parts and components.
+- Exclusionary: Widely considered a “bumper-to-bumper coverage” by many, exclusionary coverage is so extensive that instead of listing what is covered, it lists a small list of “exclusions” that are not covered by the policy; it protects THAT many parts and components.

 Depending on what level of protection you choose, it is always a good idea to go over the items listed for coverage.
 While these are basic guidelines of what will be covered, each policy will be different.
 We highly recommend going over the policy with a friend or family member who knows about car repairs or a trusted mechanic who will be able to steer you in the right direction of which type of protection your vehicle needs.